 While it might not be very exciting to write on, the Campus notebook does perform well with fountain pens.
 It shows some sheen and has decent shading.
-Pens did not bleed through to the other side of the page except for in one very heavy ink application.
+I did experience more bleedthrough than I would prefer.
+Is it an unacceptable amount?
+That’s for you to decide.

 Ghosting is a bit higher than I would prefer, but not high enough to make using both sides of a page impossible.
 I didn’t observe any feathering under normal use, but did notice some that was caused by the oils on my skin.
 You’ll want to be careful with this paper and avoid touching it too much while writing.

 The Kokuyo Campus notebook would make a great notebook for a student or anyone who wants fountain pen friendly paper for taking notes or writing information.
 It handles fountain pen ink well and will show some shading and sheen.
 While I’d recommend you take precautions and protect the paper from skin oils in order to avoid feathering, the notebooks should offer a nice writing experience.

 They are also great value and one of the few notebooks I’ve seen that I would truly consider to be a “budget” option.
 While I paid around $5 for my notebook ($0.07/sheet), they can be purchased individually online at Jetpens for $5.75 ($0.08/sheet) or, if you look around, can be purchased in multipacks on Amazon for under $0.06/sheet.

 If you’d like a bit more information about how I test papers and notebooks, I wrote an article about my paper rating system.

 Kokuyo Campus Notebook Review